Pump up the volume: Podcast apps keep pushing toward the money

 Counting advertising alone misses an important and growing part of podcast revenue, however.
 Other forms of income come from paid content that’s either charged as a premium or included as part of a subscription.
 This money is collected by companies as varied as Audible, Spotify, and Stitcher.
 They don’t disclose details about the income they receive that is solely attributable to selling podcast content, but some observers believe it could reach billions in a few years, based on rapidly growing demand.

-Castro would like a piece of that future, and the two-man band that developed the app— Pádraig Ó Cinnéide and Oisín Prendiville—recently sold their creation to Tiny, a Vancouver, B.C., venture-capital firm that specializes in boosting the fortunes of generally profitable middle-stage startup firms and app makers.
+Castro would like a piece of that future, and the two-man band that developed the app— Pádraig Ó Cinnéide and Oisín Prendiville—recently sold their creation to Tiny, a Victoria, B.C., venture-capital firm that specializes in boosting the fortunes of generally profitable middle-stage startup firms and app makers.
 Castro’s developers will remain at work on their creation.
 Tiny’s cofounder Andrew Wilkinson also founded MetaLab, a user-interface shop that’s designed products and handled launches for firms like Slack, Coinbase, Amazon, and Google.

 Castro’s revenue currently comes entirely from users who opt to pay for Castro Plus at $3 a quarter or $9 a year.
 That in-app upgrade brings a number of minor improvements, including an option to recognize and trim silences in podcasts—offering a minor speedup of listening time—and per-podcast customization of settings, such as how many episodes to retain.